-Jim Santilli has more than fifteen years of transportation safety experience and began his career with the Transportation Improvement Association (TIA) on May 15, 2006.
+Jim Santilli has more than sixteen years of transportation safety experience and began his career with the Transportation Improvement Association (TIA) on May 15, 2006.
 He was appointed to the position of Chief Executive Officer by the Board of Directors on June 24, 2011.
-He is the fourth leader in the 47-year history of the agency.
-Previously, he worked various jobs in the public safety field and taught as an Adjunct Criminal Justice Instructor.
+He is the fourth leader in the fifty-year history of the agency.
+Previously, Santilli worked in the criminal justice and public safety fields.

-In 2012, Jim was the recipient of Oakland County Executive L. Brooks Patterson’s prestigious ‘Elite 40 Under 40’ leadership award.
-Furthermore, he’s also been acknowledged by a Chief Executive Officer from the airline industry for his commitment to safety.
+During 2012, Santilli was the recipient of Oakland County Executive L. Brooks Patterson’s prestigious ‘Elite 40 Under 40’ leadership award.
+Furthermore, he was acknowledged by Delta Air Lines CEO Gerald Grinstein for his commitment to transportation safety during 2007.

 Santilli has training in aviation and highway safety, emergency medical services, homeland security, and corporate law.
 He also continues to share information with other professionals throughout the nation and internationally to remain on the cutting edge in transportation safety.

 Santilli is a graduate of Dakota High School and Ferris State University, where he earned a Bachelor of Science degree in criminal justice.
 At FSU, Santilli received the Torchbearer Leadership Award and an award from the Department of Public Safety.